Best Cash Back Shopping Sites

 Once you apply for a credit card, you’ll be able to access the portal to shop through.
 The best part is that you can combine a credit card with other cashback websites to maximize your savings – a process called ‘stacking’.

 Every time you make a purchase using a cashback website, the retailer you buy from will give the cashback site a commission.
 They then give a percentage of this back to you, the customer.
 Sounds like a win-win-win situation!

 A few of the sites work slightly differently.
 Top Cashback doesn’t take commission and make money through advertising revenue and data instead.
-Likewise, Paribus and Earny make their money by negotiating a discount for you when a price drops, then taking a percentage of the discount obtained as commission.
+Likewise, Paribus and Earny make their money by helping you negotiate a discount when a price drops, then taking a percentage of any discounts obtained as commission.